timeplus-io/docs/docs/private-beta-1.md

 * API

-  * Updated the [REST API doc](https://docs.timeplus.com/rest.html), adding the experimental stream-level rentetion policies.
+  * Updated the [REST API doc](https://docs.timeplus.com/rest.html), adding the experimental stream-level rentention policies.

 ### Week of 6/13

 * Streaming engine
   * Added new function [moving_sum](functions#moving_sum) to calculate the moving sum for a column.
-This unlocks more use cases stateful streaming processing, such as [streaming over](https://share.streamlit.io/timeplus-io/github_liveview/develop/stream_over.py).
+This unlocks more use cases of stateful streaming processing, such as [streaming over](https://share.streamlit.io/timeplus-io/github_liveview/develop/stream_over.py).
   * Added other functions for [array processing](functions#arrays), such as [array_sum](functions#array_sum), [array_avg](functions#array_avg)
 * Source and sink
   * Kafka source supports local schema registry without authentication